AbhijeetSaha2142/Cattleship/README.md

 The first player client receives their array (their board), and displays it.
 Another board displays their hits and misses.
 Then, it will prompt the user to make a move.
 The user types in an alphanumeric number (e.g. A1) and that number is sent to the server through a pipe.
 The server applies that move to the second player’s board, and if player 1 makes a hit, then the player makes another move.
 Otherwise, it sends the arrays to the player 2 client and asks player 2 to make a move.
 When a player is making a move, the other player’s terminal is cleared using a fork and exec clear.

 The game will stop either when one player wins, or when one player does ctrl-c.
-Using ctrl-c will send a signal to the server, then sends a message to the other player that the player has quit.
+Using ctrl-c will exit the program and (before exiting) send a signal to the server, which then sends a message to the other player that the player has quit.
 Then the other player’s client exits.

 There are three parts to this project: client, server, and algorithm.
 Abhijeet will work on the algorithm that creates the boards and determines game logic.
 Steven will work on the server component.
 Kristoff will work on the client component.
 ### Timeline